Chubflix/automatic1111-async-api-proxy/docs/deployment.md

 Notes:
 - The provided docker-compose.yml will read variables from your local .env and also pass them into the container.
 - You can override the port without editing files: PORT=4000 docker compose up --build

+Automatic1111 API client library
+- The internal library at src/a1111.js provides thin wrappers for the Automatic1111 Web UI API.
+- Configure AUTOMATIC1111_API_BASE (e.g., http://host.docker.internal:7860) so the server can talk to your A1111 instance.
+- Currently used by the server to serve model/loras listings; intended for the background worker to submit txt2img/img2img to A1111.

+GitHub Container Registry (GHCR) images
+- The repository includes a GitHub Actions workflow that builds and publishes the Docker image to GHCR on pushes to the default branch and on tags.
+- Image name format: ghcr.io/<owner>/<repo>
+- Pull the latest image:
+  - docker pull ghcr.io/<owner>/<repo>:latest
+- Use a tagged release (example v1.2.3):
+  - docker pull ghcr.io/<owner>/<repo>:v1.2.3
+- Use in Docker Compose instead of building locally:
+  - Replace the service build section with:
+    image: ghcr.io/<owner>/<repo>:latest
+  - Ensure your .env still provides AUTH_TOKEN and DB_PATH (default /data/jobs.db) and keep the /data volume mapping for persistence.

+Background worker
+- Purpose: Polls the SQLite DB for queued jobs and executes them against the configured Automatic1111 instance.
+- Local run:
+  - Ensure AUTOMATIC1111_API_BASE points to a reachable A1111 Web UI instance.
+  - Start server in one terminal: AUTH_TOKEN=...
+DB_PATH=./data/jobs.db yarn start
+  - Start worker in another terminal: AUTOMATIC1111_API_BASE=http://localhost:7860 DB_PATH=./data/jobs.db yarn worker
+  - Optional: set WORKER_POLL_MS (default 2000) to adjust polling interval.
+- Compose run:
+  - docker compose up --build
+  - This brings up two services:
+    - automatic-async-proxy (API server)
+    - automatic-async-proxy-worker (background worker)
+  - Both share the /data volume for SQLite and read the same .env.
+- Behavior:
+  - Leases a single queued job at a time and marks it processing.
+  - Chooses endpoint automatically: img2img if request.init_images exists, otherwise txt2img.
+  - On success, stores result.images (base64 array) and info, marks completed, and triggers webhook if provided (header: X-Webhook-Key).
+  - On failure, marks error and sends webhook with error info.

 Persistence and SQLite volume
 - The Compose file mounts a named volume at /data inside the container: `db-data:/data`.